Deepdive543443/Detkit3DS/README.md

 - [3DS-cmake](https://github.com/Xtansia/3ds-cmake): Toolchain files to build CMake project for 3DS
 - [FTPD-Pro](https://github.com/mtheall/ftpd): FTP Server for 3DS/Switch/Linux.
 - [Citra](https://github.com/citra-emu/citra): 3DS emulator for Windows, Linux, and MacOS
+- All the legendary works from GBATemp and other hacking communities